DeenaSmith/my_README_generator/README.md

 ## Installation
-These dependencies are required to run this application: Node must be installed.
+These dependencies are required to run this application: Node and Inquirer must be installed.

 ## Usage
-To use this app, The application must be used from the command line.
+To use this app, Once the intsllations are complete, type node index.js for it to run.

 ## Contribution
 The contributing guidelines are The application is public and there are no other contributors.

 ## Tests
-To test this app, The application can be tested from the command line.
+To test this app, No

 ## License
 MIT